 in

-11 Healthy Snacks for Diabetes Mellitus Patients
+11 Healthy Snacks for Diabetes: Easy and Low-Carb

 Snacks for Diabetes

-Healthy Snacks for diabetes patients should not be discouraged.
 It is better for diabetic patients to take small frequent meals than to miss meals or take one or two heavy meals.

-Women with gestational diabetes, in specific, need a lot of calories.
+Women with gestational diabetes, in particular, need a lot of calories.
 Simultaneously, they also need to have more strict diabetes control than non-pregnant diabetic women.
-Healthy snacks that have a low glycemic index may be best to cover both aspects.

 All you have to do is make sure that your snacks are nutritionally rich and balanced and that you are good to go.